waynodiablo/Oystercard/bookmark_manager/walkthroughs/03_nitrous.md

-# Solution - Setting up a Database
+# Walkthrough - Setting up a Database

 [Back to Challenge](../03_setting_up_a_database.md)